FullByte/FullByte.github.io/docs/fun/games/zocki.md

-# Zocki-Ten-Fight
+# Zocki

+## Ten-Fight

-The Zocki-Ten-Fight is an epic battle over 10 switch games over who is the best player today.
+The **Zocki-Ten-Fight** is an epic battle over 10 switch games over who is the best player today.

 All games chosen worthy for this event support a 4 player local couch competitive mode.